 Payment instruments and payment orders

 Money (banknotes, coins, scriptural money and electronic money) is transferred via payment transactions either in the form of cash or in the form of non-cash transfers of money.
 Cash payments are primarily associated with smaller amounts in everyday purchases by individuals.
 Non-cash transfers of money have an increasingly important role, as they provide for the simple, secure, reliable, fast and cheap transfer and the use of funds at payment service providers.
 Payment service providers enable non-cash transfers of money on the basis of the use of payment instruments.
-The term “payment instrument” is defined in the Payment Services and Systems Act (in Slovene).
+The term “payment instrument” is defined in the Payment Services, Services of Issuing Electronic Money and Payment Systems Act (in Slovene).

 Types of payment instrument